 Downloader’s home screen lets you type in the web address directly, if you know where you’re going.
 It also lets you search for web pages if you’re not.

 The newest version will always be at the top of the list.
-Unless you need a specific version, it’s a safe bet to download the latest version.
+I recommend always downloading the latest version, unless you find you that a specific version works better on your device.

-Click on the Download button on the far right-hand side of the screen.
-This will take you to a page with more details on that specific version.
+Click on the download button on the right-hand side of the screen.

 If you’re using Downloader, you can install Chrome right from within the app.
 If you’ve been using a different web browser, you may have to download the APK file to your device and install it from your favorite file manager.